romilly/wg2/plan/journal.md

 I've been puzled by `<span class="sr-only">(current)</span>`; it turns out that `sr-only` indicates that the element is only shown to screen-readers to help with accessability.

 So the tests could check for the presence/absence of the span as well as the `active` class in the menu item.

+## Sunday 17 May 2020

+I'm now using inheritance and inclusion for menus.

+## Monday 18 May 2020

+While I still need to keep production and test data separate, there's no reason not to share templates where that is appropriate, so I am going to

+1. Provide an environment, rather than a directory, to HtmlFormatter.
+1. Provide a fixed template to the appropriate HtmlFormatter unit test
+1. Use the production templates for the e2e tests as well as the webdriver tests.